Alstadt Altbier 2.3

 Procedure

-• I mashed in with 7.1 gallons of water at 158°, to hit a mash temperature of 152°.
-I added 4mL of 88% lactic acid and held the mash here (with recirculation) for 60 minutes, before raising to 168° for the 10 minute mash-out.
+• I mashed in with 7.5 gallons of water at 157°, to hit a mash temperature of 152°.
+I added 4 mL of 88% lactic acid and held the mash here (with recirculation) for 60 minutes, before raising to 168° for the 10 minute mash-out.

 • I brought the runnings to a boil, adding malt and finings per the recipe.
-After the 60 minute boil, I chilled to 78° and transferred to the fermenter.
-I think let it sit at ambient for a few hours before pitching the yeast at ~69°.
-Ambient was around 60°, so the beer finished out fermentation at that temperature.
+After the 60 minute boil, I chilled to 80° and transferred to the fermenter.
+I let it chill a bit down to 60° in the fermentation chamber, before pitching the yeast and setting the fermentation temperature to 64°.
+I ended up using a mix of yeast, because the K-97 was a year past expiration.

 Tasting